 Although it’s safe to give your dog small amounts of plain yogurt as a healthy snack, he likely won’t reap many benefits from the probiotics found in yogurt.
 “Let’s face it, dogs and cats eat things that we would never dream of,” Dr. Jensen says.
 “They have pretty robust digestive systems.
 Because of that, the probiotics that you find in yogurt are just not potent enough to get to the intestinal tract of our domestic pets.”

-There are some steps you can take to help your flat-faced dog’s gas.
+There are some steps you can take to alleviate dog gas, especially in flat-faced breeds.
 First, make sure the food you’re feeding is very high quality and highly digestible.
 If you’re not sure, talk to your vet about it.
 Next, consider giving your dog daily probiotics.

-A few other tricks that might help cut down on swallowing air during mealtimes and reduce a dog’s overall gassiness?
+A few other tricks that might help cut down on swallowing air during mealtimes and reduce dog gas?
 Elevating the food bowls or adding some water to the food.
 “By adding a little water to the dry food, just like you would pour milk on cereal, aggressive eaters will ‘lap’ rather than ‘grab’ their food.
-When they use their tongue like a ladle instead of a shovel, they slow down and swallow less air.”
+When they use their tongues like ladles instead of shovels, they slow down and swallow less air.”

 Thumbnail: Photography ©WilleeCole | Thinkstock.